Bit depth – meaning, calculation & influence on the sound

 • Less risk of clipping when increasing gain

-• Better signal quality when exporting for mixing or Mastering
+• Better signal quality when exporting for mixing or mastering

 👉 Modern DAWs such as Logic, Cubase or Pro Tools work internally with at least 24 bits – sometimes also 32 bits float.